 Does that mean many ASX LICs are great buys in 2021?

 No, not necessarily.
-My points above are just my slight bias that I expect a bit of a tailwind to overall returns as the chances of the discounts on many LICs contracting are good.
+My points above are just a potential slight bias to expect a bit of a tailwind to overall returns as the chances of the discounts on many LICs contracting are good.
 This is only a small part of the equation, as the movement in the underlying NTAs are likely far more important.

 Also any reduction in some of the LIC discounts from here are not likely to be as meaningful for returns as recently seen.
 For instance, we have seen in many cases from shortly after the bear market in early 2020 some huge narrowing of discounts.
 In other words, has the easy money been made, yes.

 The battle for franking.
-How you can take advantage of franking credits.
+How you might take advantage of franking credits.

 As I mentioned earlier, we have seen more consolidation within the LIC sector in 2020.
 WAM Capital Limited (ASX:WAM) have been busy targeting Concentrated Leaders Fund Ltd (ASX:CLF) and Contango Income Generator Ltd (ASX:CIE).
 The former had long sat on a large pile of franking credits.
 We also saw Global Value Fund Ltd (ASX:GVF) try to merge with Contrarian Value Fund Ltd (ASX:CVF).
 The fact that CVF was also sitting on a good amount of franking credits was part of the appeal to GVF.
-I think this is a good area to watch in trying to discover potential targets for acquirers.
+I think this is an interesting area to watch in trying to discover potential targets for acquirers.
 Sometimes I think the market can be slow to see the value in such large piles of franking credits sitting on the balance sheet.
 Even after deals have been announced the market can under appreciate the value.
-Just in the last few months for example I have picked up a couple of stocks after windup proposals were already announced that contained plenty of franking credits to release.

 WAM Capital Amaysim Takeover

-I refer to Sunland Group Limited (ASX:SDG) and Amaysim Australia Ltd (ASX:AYS), which have continued to appreciate after their initial spikes on the news.
+Sunland Group Limited (ASX:SDG) and Amaysim Australia Ltd (ASX:AYS) might potentailly be examples of what I discussed above.
+They have continued to appreciate after their initial spikes on the news.
 They are not LICs by the way, but funnily enough WAM capital are so keen for that franking credit value they have made a proposal to Amaysim.